railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_thunderbird.rst

 .. figure::  images/thunderbird_config.png
    :align: center

-   *Configuration for accessing Open ERP from Thunderbird.*
+   *Configuration for accessing Open ERP from Thunderbird*

 To archive an email in Open ERP from Thunderbird select the email and click on the icon :guilabel:`Archive in Tiny`.
 Alternatively you could right-click the mouse: either opens a search